How to Protest / Appeal an L&I Order or Vocational Determination

 • can protest or appeal within 60 days if you miss your dispute deadline

-Who is the BOIIA?
+What is the BOIIA?

 They are the Board of Industrial Insurance Appeals.
-They hear evidence and decide L&I cases.
+They hear evidence and decide on L&I cases.
 They can decide if you protested or appealed in a timely fashion.

 What is Res Judicata?